stackbit-projects/good-oregano-dc386/content/pages/posts/game_ml.md

 ---
-title: How I've built an AI using Neural Networks
+title: How I've built an AI that knows how to play games
 subtitle: lorem-ipsum
 date: '2021-06-20'
 thumb_img_alt: lorem-ipsum